tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 the tokens will increase in value.
 The finding that a token was offered to potential purchasers in a manner inconsistent with a consumptive purpose has been a factor in several of the SEC's recent orders, for example:

-- From paragraph 18 of the *Munchee* Order [[1], Section 8A]: "[The] marketing did not use the Munchee App or otherwise specifically target current users of the Munchee App to promote how purchasing MUN tokens might let them qualify for higher tiers and bigger payments on future reviews...
+- From paragraph&nbsp;18 of the *Munchee* Order [[1], Section&nbsp;8A]: "[The] marketing did not use the Munchee App or otherwise specifically target current users of the Munchee App to promote how purchasing MUN tokens might let them qualify for higher tiers and bigger payments on future reviews...
 Instead, Munchee and its agents promoted the MUN token offering in forums aimed at people interested in investing in Bitcoin and other digital assets").

-- From paragraph 16 of the *Airfox* Order [[1], Section 8A]: "AirFox primarily aimed its promotional efforts for the initial coin offering at digital token investors rather than anticipated users of AirTokens").
+- From paragraph&nbsp;16 of the *Airfox* Order [[1], Section&nbsp;8A]: "AirFox primarily aimed its promotional efforts for the initial coin offering at digital token investors rather than anticipated users of AirTokens").

 Accordingly, a promoter may seek to limit the offering and sale of tokens to prospective network users.
 A promoter may also seek to ensure that, in both its content and intended audience, the marketing, and other communication related to